finbourne/notifications-sdk-python-preview/sdk/docs/DeliveriesApi.md

     api_instance = lusid_notifications.DeliveriesApi(api_client)
     page = 'page_example' # str | The pagination token to use to continue listing delivery attempts.
 This value is returned from the previous call.
 When this field is supplied the filter field should not be supplied. (optional) limit = 56 # int | The maximum number of delivery attempts to retrieve.
 Defaults to 5000 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the result set.
-Read more about <see href=\"https://support.lusid.com/filtering-results-from-lusid\" /> filtering results from LUSID. (optional)
+For more information about filtering results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional)

     try:
         # [EXPERIMENTAL] ListDeliveries: List Deliveries